WaiveCar/Waivecar/src/views/site/job.md

-Experienced Startup Developer to join Small Team
+## Experienced startup developer

-We're a funded cash-flow positive startup in Santa Monica paying market rates with benefits looking for a full-time developer.
+Waivecar is a funded cash-flow positive startup in Santa Monica paying market rates with benefits looking for a full-time developer to join a small team.

-Send us one or more of the following that you believe reliably represent you:
+Send us one or more of the following you believe reliably represent you:

  * resume
  * github account